everton137/youcanvote/index.md

 ## Can I also vote in my Embassy?

 You can only vote once.
 So you either vote in Germany or in your embassy.
-In Germany you vote for candidates representing and in the embassy for for people running in your home country.
+In Germany you vote for candidates representing and in the embassy for people running in your home country.
 But you can only vote once!

-Do you still have questions?
-Write me at join@joannabronowicka.eu and I will do my best to answer your question and put the answers here.

 Do you want to help?
 Spread this news with all your friends – a lot of EU citizens do not know that they have the right to vote or that they need to register in person by May 5.
 Help us circulate this info!